tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/server_api/other_intl.md

 ﻿# Servers for Other Languages
 <hr>

-Server SDKs and documentation for other languages can be downloaded as follows:
+Server SDKs and documentation for other languages can be downloaded here:

 1.<a href="http://xg.qq.com/pigeon_v2/resource/sdk/Xg-Push-SDK-JAVA-1.1.8.zip">Java server</a>